carlHR/CStructs/README.md

 The only drawback of this data structure is the same as hashmap.h: values are not tightly packed with each other (as there're keys in between), and the entire data is not contiguous (as each bucket has a different data memory location).

+---
+# Cache

+Behaves like Hashmap, but ensures that all values are tightly packed inside a single contiguous dynamic memory block.
+Keys must be of constant size.
+Values must be of constant size.

+---
+# VCache

+Behaves like Cache, but values can be of variable size.

+---
+# Dict

+Behaves like VHashmap, but ensures that all values are tightly packed inside a single contiguous dynamic memory block.
+Keys can have variable size from 0..N, given that you pass the size in bytes each time a key is requested.
+Values must be of constant size.

+---
+# VDict

+Behaves like Dict, but values can be of variable size.